Read about using be going to and the present continuous for future plans and arrangements. Then when you are ready, try these practice exercises.

-We can have general plans (things we have thought about before, but don't know when it will happen) or arrangements (when we have decided when, where, who with and all the other details).
+There are two main types of plan: general intentions (we have thought about it, but don't know when it will happen), or arrangements (we have decided when, where, who with and all the other details).

-Remember - we can also use expressions like "I've decided to", "I've arranged to", "I'm planning to" to talk about our plans.
+If you can't remember how to make the present continuous, look at this lesson here.
+We can also use language like "I've decided to", "I've arranged to", "I'm planning to" to talk about our plans.
 For more information, look at the previous lesson, future verbs.